Bolus Herbarium Library Borrowing Information

 But what if I simply forget that my books are due?

-You will receive a "courtesy notice", by email, three days before your books are due to be returned, reminding you of the due date, and informing you that a fine will accrue should your books not be returned in time.
+You will receive a notification, by email reminding you of the due date, and informing you that a fine will accrue should your books not be returned in time.

 I have been "blocked" from taking books out of the library ... why?

-If you owe a fine of R10.00 or more, the system will automatically block you from borrowing further material until the fine is paid.
+If you owe a fine of R50.00 or more, the system will automatically block you from borrowing further material until the fine is paid.